flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 ##### A familiar architecture {.tabs .active}

 To start with, the PPU is not built from the ground up but **re-purposes existing PowerPC technology**.
-However, unlike [previous iterations](gamecube#the-powerpc-gekko) where IBM grabbed an existing processor and half-updated it to meet new requirements, the PPE doesn't succeed any previous CPU design.
+However, unlike [previous iterations](gamecube#the-powerpc-gekko) where IBM grabbed an existing processor and half-updated it to meet new requirements, the PPE doesn't replicate any previous CPU design.
 Instead, IBM constructed a new CPU that follows version 2.02 of the PowerPC specification (which happens to be the last PowerPC spec before being rebranded to 'Power ISA').
-To sum up, you won't find the same design of the PPU on any existing chip from that date, yet, it's programmed using the same machine code as in other PowerPC chips.
+To sum up, you won't find the PPU's design on any existing chip from that time, yet, it's programmed using the same machine code as other PowerPC chips.

 That being said, why did IBM choose PowerPC technology to develop a high-performance chip?
 Simple, PowerPC is a mature platform [@cpu-koranne] that enjoyed ~10 years of Macintosh user-base [testing and revisioning](gamecube#tab-2-2-joining-forces-again), it ticks all the boxes in Sony's list and, if the need arises, it can be adapted to different environments.
 Last but not least, the use of a well-known architecture is good news for existing compilers and codebases which, for a new console, is a big starting advantage.